transdigiware/blockchain/nl/de/v10_dashboard.md

 To use CouchDB, your data must be stored in a data format that can be modeled in chaincode, such as JSON.
 If the decision is made to migrate from LevelDB to CouchDB, the {{site.data.keyword.blockchainfull_notm}} Platform will migrate your data from key-value format to the CouchDB format automatically.

 If you switch to CouchDB, you need to update your chaincode to take advantage of indexes and rich queries.
 For more information about CouchDB and how to set up indexes, see [Best practices when using CouchDB](/docs/services/blockchain/best_practices.html#best-practices-app-couchdb-indices) in the Developing applications tutorial.
-For more information about updating chaincode in {{site.data.keyword.blockchainfull_notm}} Platform, see [Updating a chaincode](/docs/services/blockchain/howto/install_instantiate_chaincode.html#install-instantiate-chaincode-update-cc).
+For more information about updating chaincode in {{site.data.keyword.blockchainfull_notm}} Platform, see [Updating a chaincode](/docs/services/blockchain/howto?topic=blockchain-install-instantiate-chaincode#install-instantiate-chaincode-update-cc).

 -->

 In **Abbildung 17** ist das Fenster "Netzvorgaben" dargestellt:

 ![Netzvorgaben](images/network_preferences_ep_tmp.png "Netzvorgaben")
-*Abbildung 17.
-Netzvorgaben*

 ## Netznamen aktualisieren
 {: #ibp-dashboard-network-name}